altaykacan/sketchgraphs-parser/README.md

 # sketchgraphs-parser
-Interview task for potential master students
+Interview task for potential master students.
+Please see `instructions.pdf` for the task description and what to do.